Quantum parameter estimation with uncertainty quantification from continuous measurement data using neural network ensembles: Computational Efficiency

 \section{Computational Efficiency}

-Another advantage provided by NNs is their computational efficiency in terms of inference time and memory overhead particularly when compressed for deployment on edge devices such as FPGAs.
+Here we more closely examine the advantage provided by NNs in terms of their computational efficiency with respect to inference time and memory overhead particularly when compressed for deployment on edge devices such as FPGAs.
 The deep ensembles discussed thus far have a memory size of roughly 1.1 megabtyes.
 This can be further compressed via the use of model quantization which converts the 32-bit floating point weights of the model to 8-bit integers.
 This reduces the size of our models to roughly 8.8 kilobytes.
+This contrasts with a method such as ABC which requires the storage of the data library during inference time and thus has a space complexity which is linear in the size of the dataset.
 This is valuable in cases where one wishes to deploy these models to edge devices with limited memory to perform real time inference and does not lead to any noticeable deterioration of model performance as can be seen in Fig. \ref{fig:quant_rmse}.
 Other memory optimization methods, such as weight pruning, can be performed if further memory efficiency is required.